 The exposure at default (EAD) for bilateral counterparty credit risk is primarily measured with the aid of the internal models.
-For the perimeter not covered by internal models (mainly the subsidiary TEB), EAD is calculated using the mark-to-market method (Net Present Value + Add-On).
+For the perimeter not covered by internal models (mainly the subsidiaries BGL and TEB), EAD is calculated using the standardised approach for counterparty risk.

-The bilateral counterparty credit risk risk-weighted assets are calculated by multiplying the exposure by a risk weight resulting from the approach applied (standardized approach or internal rating based approach (IRBA)).
+The bilateral counterparty credit risk risk-weighted assets are calculated by multiplying the exposure by a risk weight resulting from the approach applied (standardised approach or internal rating based approach (IRBA)).

-The table below shows a summary by approach of all regulatory exposures of counterparty credit risk and their associated risk weighted assets for all bilateral activities covering the full BNP Paribas Fortis perimeter.
+The table below shows a summary by approach of all regulatory exposures of counterparty credit risk and their associated risk-weighted assets for all bilateral activities covering the full BNP Paribas Fortis perimeter.